 Instructions

-1. Preheat oven to 350F.
-Grease and flour a “7 x 11” pan.
+1. Preheat oven to 350ºF.
+Grease and flour a 7 x 11-inch pan.

-3. Combine wet ingredients.
+3. Combine wet ingredients in another bowl.

 6. Remove from oven and let cool.